algj/xtrail/README.md

 make
 ```

-This will generate a binary named `xtrail`.
+This will generate a binary named `xtrail`, try it out with `./xtrail --trail --color 0x7F7F7F`.

 ## Usage